rautio/react-analyzer/RELEASING.md

 ## Creating a Release

-The release process is fully automated using GoReleaser and GitHub Actions.
+The release process is automated using GitHub Actions with native platform builds.

 ### 1. Decide on Version Number